All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Apply cold after, not before.
 Post-injection ice packs reduce swelling and numb discomfort.
 Applying ice before injection can tighten tissue and make the injection more difficult.

 • Avoid tight clothing over the site.
 Friction from waistbands, belts, or tight pants can irritate an already-sensitive injection site.
-Choose a location that will not be compressed by clothing.
+Choose a location that won't be compressed by clothing.

 When to See a Doctor